Nusa Ceningan: Geography

 The island is 3.9 km long and 1.1 km wide, with an area of 3 square kilometers.
 It is located 15 km from Bali and 1 km from Nusa Penida.
 It is accessible by boat from Sanur or by the suspension bridge connecting it to Nusa Lembongan, which is only accessible by pedestrians and two-wheelers.
 The shallow channel separating the two small islands is difficult to navigate at low tide.

 To the east, the Lombok Strait separates the three islands from Lombok and marks the biogeographic division between the fauna of the Indomalayan and Australasian.
 The transition is known as the Wallace Line, after Alfred Russel Wallace, who was the first to propose a transition between these two major biomes.

 Activities

 The island is a nesting area for birds.
-It contains caves and is home to the historic pura (temple), the existence of holy places (pura) of Nusa Ceningan based on its layout and function can be detailed as follows: At the easternmost end there is Pura Batu Banglas/Goa Raja, in the north Pura Bakung, South Pura Tirta Dalem Buhu, in the west Pura Batumelawang and in the middle is Pura Tri Adi Sakti, and there are still Pura Ceng Mundi Raja Peni, Pura Wayah Dalem Majapahit, Pura Pesamuan Lawang Sari and Pura Payogan Manik Gumulung all of these temples have their own history and stories when associated with the existence and history of Ceningan Island and Nusa Penida.
-In addition to being a spiritual place because Nusa Ceningan is believed to be a holy land, there are also tourist attractions scattered throughout Ceningan such as swallow's nests and good waves for surfing located in the southeast of Bali Island.
-The waves are popular for surfing.
+It contains caves and historic pura (temples).
+At the easternmost end there is Pura Batu Banglas/Goa Raja, in the north Pura Bakung, in the south Pura Tirta Dalem Buhu, in the west Pura Batumelawang and in the centre is Pura Tri Adi Sakti, among others.

-95% of the population lives off seaweed farming.
+Seaweed farming, which began in the mid-1980s, is a major source of employment.